Blessing336/Jones-Manufacturing-Downtime-Analysis/README.md

 * Inventory shortage downtimes are assumed to result from supply chain gaps rather than operator negligence.
 This places the emphasis for fixing these issues on material management, not individual operator behavior.

-* Operator specialization was assessed using downtime factor types per product machine divided by batches, but it is acknowledged that some operators may have worked under different conditions (older machines, bigger rush orders, etc.) that were not fully captured in the raw data.
+* Operator specialization was assessed using downtime factor types per production line divided by batches, but it is acknowledged that some operators may have worked under different conditions (older machines, bigger rush orders, etc.) that were not fully captured in the raw data.